 - For a reduced sugar recipe, use the Carnation Breakfast Essentials™ Light Start (sugar-free) product.
 Added sugar will be reduced to 4 g per serving.

-- To reduce calories by 157, replace whole milk powder with non-fat milk powder.
+- For a heart-healthy recipe and reduce calories by 160, use non-fat milk powder.

 - This recipe may be used as a meal replacement when consumed entirely.